 Donate to Hallet Oak Foundation Inc to help bring in programs for education, health, and safety!

-Even in September 2023, there are persons that do not see the benefits of taking care of streams.
-Together we can show how easy it is to learn there are endless benefits to caring.
+As of September 2023, there are persons that do not see the benefits of taking care of streams.
+Together we can show how easy it is to learn that there are endless benefits to caring for natural resources.

 1) Exploring Before Annual Sprays in May of 2019.